yoprogram/simple_shell/README.md

 ## General Requirement for project

+- Allowed editors: vi, vim, emacs
-- All files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
+- All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
-- All files should end with a new line
+- All your files should end with a new line
 - A README.md file, at the root of the folder of the project is mandatory
-- Use the Betty style.
+- Your code should use the Betty style.
 It will be checked using betty-style.pl and betty-doc.pl
-- Shell should not have any memory leaks
+- Your shell should not have any memory leaks
 - No more than 5 functions per file
-- All header files should be include guarded
+- All your header files should be include guarded
+- Use system calls only when you need to (why?)
-- Write a README with the description of the project
+- Write a README with the description of your project
+- You should have an AUTHORS file at the root of your repository, listing all individuals having contributed content to the repository.

 ## Description ##